neshiy/Mental-Health-Awareness-Project/README.md

 # Mental Health Awareness Project

-- This Project is done as a part of the Higher National Diploma.
+- This Project is done as a part of the Higher National Diploma in Software Engineering.
 This aims to educate and support individuals in understanding mental health as an essential part of overall well-being.

 - This project integrates data analytics to raise awareness and understanding of mental health trends and challenges.
 Here is a break down of the main tools used: <br>